Korn’s 10 best music videos – ranked

-For over two decades and still counting, Korn have not only given us some of the greatest metal albums and songs of all time, they’ve also delivered some genuinely brilliant, groundbreaking music videos.
+For over two and a half decades and still counting, Korn have not only given us some of the greatest metal albums and songs of all time, they’ve also delivered some genuinely brilliant, groundbreaking music videos.
 Over the years, we’ve had everything from Angelina Jolie squaring up with Jonathan Davis for a scream-off (Did My Time) to gigs in crop circles (Let The Guilt Go) and faces superimposed onto roving dogs (Word Up!).
 None of those videos, however, feature in this list.
 Here, we’re picking the 10 best.

 Korn have made a lot of big budget, thematic videos (Falling Away From Me and Make Me Bad, we’re looking at you), but for sheer weirdness, uniqueness and OTT grandeur let’s start this list with Thoughtless.
 Looking back now, it is extremely 2002, yet the aggressively flippant disregard for subtlety makes this a winner.
 Surely you didn’t forget that Korn hired Aaron Paul – yes, he who would later go on to play Jesse Pinkman in Breaking Bad – to bring the song’s tortured lyrics to life by projectile puking over a prom scene while CGI demons contort beneath the surface of his skin?

-It’s 2018 and, praise J Devil, Korn still make videos that possess the power to disturb and unsettle.
+While not the deranged ruffians they used to be, Korn still make videos that possess the power to disturb and unsettle.
 We submit as evidence, your honour, the video for Insane.
-Korn don’t appear in it, and you can hardly blame them: the story here, splicing gothic ghost story with J-horror atmosphere, is the stuff of nightmares.
+Korn don’t appear in it, and you can hardly blame them: the story here, splicing gothic ghost story with J‑horror atmosphere, is the stuff of nightmares.
 Almost as if the Victorian tradition of shooting posed post-mortem pictures of their loved ones wasn’t creepy enough, they throw in purgatorial inter-dimensional realities, too.
 Never say Korn don’t spoil you.

 8. Y'all Wanna Single